Chapter 10 Managing Field Trials

 Clicking on a plot on the heatmap would display a dialog that has a button for suppressing a plot phenotype value for a given trait.
 A suppressed plot value can be excluded during trial analysis and phenotype download.

 Please check file format carefully.
-You can find file format information by clicking on the “Spreadsheet format” on the “Upload trial coordinates” window.
+You can find file format information by clicking on the “Spreadsheet format” on the “Upload Spatial Layout” window.

 Spreadsheet format: